English name: Diard’s Blind Snake (aka “Indo-Chinese Blind Snake” or “Large Worm Snake”)

 Thai name: งูดินใหญอินโดจีน (Ngu-din Yai Indochine)

-Brahminy Blind Snake is smaller and more slender.
+Brahminy Blind Snake is much smaller and more slender.

-White-headed Blind Snake is smaller and much more slender with a pale head.
+White-headed Blind Snake is much smaller and more slender with a white head.

-Slender Worm Snake is smaller in length and girth.
+Slender Worm Snake is much smaller in length and girth.

 Blind snake species are difficult to distinguish from each other on appearance alone.
 More specific identifying characteristics are described in this key to the blind snakes in Thailand.

 Habitat: This burrowing snake can be found under cover in loose humid soil in a large variety of habitats, including forests, grassland, and agricultural land.
 They may be found on the surface after heavy rains or under humid conditions.

 Place in the ecosystem: This snake helps control insect populations by eating soft-bodied subterranean insects as well as their larvae.
 They may be eaten by larger fossorial snakes and other animals.

 Danger to humans: Blind snakes are harmless – they have no venom and their mouths are too small to bite a human.
 When uncovered or picked up they tend to respond by wiggling vigorously, emitting a small amount of smelly musk, and attempting to stab the disturber with their sharp tail tip.